 - Instagram has always been a mobile-first platform, making it perfect for mobile app install ads.

-- A growing user base (more than 600 million monthly active users as of September 2017 – the latest stat we could find) and already more than 1 million advertisers.
+- A growing user base (more than 700 million monthly active users as of September 2017 – the latest stat we could find) and already more than 1 million businesses using Instagram advertising.

 - Advertisers use the same Power Editor tool (or Ads manager) for Instagram than Facebook, making it easy to try ads on both but also to reuse ads that worked well on the other platform.